Experienced WordPress Developer

 We’re looking for a front end developer with a focus on WordPress to join the Monkee-Boy team.

-Applicants should be able to independently handle the development of a website from start to finish, typically in WordPress.
+Applicants should be able to independently handle the development of a website from start to finish, primarily in WordPress.
 This position involves working closely with both the design team and other developers.
 Projects range from individually-managed WordPress sites to collaborating with the full development team on larger customized projects using our in-house CMS.
-You would also assist in the maintenance/post-launch support of projects.
+You would also assist in the maintenance/post-launch support of a variety of projects.
 This is a full-time position and will be required to work from the Monkee-Boy World Headquarters in beautiful Austin, Texas.

 The candidate will be competitively compensated based on work experience, demonstration of success, and other intangibles they bring to the table.
 They will be able to participate in all employee incentive programs.